oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

  }
  ```

-A Producer sending an OpenC2 request _always_ includes its
+A Producer sending an OpenC2 request over MQTT _always_ includes
-identifier in the message `from` field, allowing receiving Consumers
+its identifier in the message `from` field, allowing receiving
-to know the origin of the request.
-A Consumer sending a
+Consumers to know the origin of the request.
+A Consumer sending
-response to an OpenC2 request _always_ includes its identifier in
+a response to an OpenC2 request over MQTT _always_ includes its
-the message `from` field, allowing responses to the same request
+identifier in the message `from` field, allowing responses to the
-from different Consumers to be identified by the Producer
+same request from different Consumers to be identified by the
-receiving the responses.
+Producer receiving the responses.

 When publishing an OpenC2 request, the Producer can use the `to`
 field as a filter to provide finer-grained control over which